jhurreaq/jhurreaq.github.io/README.md

 To better understand the complexity of the solution of PDE/ODEs – kMC multiscale models, I was working, for 18 months, as a guest researcher, at the Institute of Continuous Mechanics (IKM), Leibniz Universität Hannover, Germany.

+In the long term, I envisage myself significantly contributing to the field of modeling complex multiscale systems.
+What captures my interest the most is the possibility to work with dynamic modeling approaches able to capture the intrinsic stochasticity and multiscale nature of socio-political and economic problems such as the Covid-19 pandemic and its potential to support rational policy-making.

 ## Research interests

 My current research interests are placed on the mathematical modeling of complex uncertain nonlinear dynamical systems.